HuyaneMatsu/Koishi/README.md

 ### Economy

+- `adventure` - Depart to adventures to collect items for completing quests.
 - `/daily` - Claim your daily hearts and your beloveds' one.
 - `/gift` - Gift hearts to your beloved ones.
 - `/shop` - Spend your hearts.